-Physical Enhancements/Capital Improvements
+15. Physical Enhancements/Capital Improvements

-For the Fall River Mills planning unit, the Tribe is proposing to develop trails and possibly a community park near the old mill; the development will consist of installation of bathrooms, picnic table areas, shade structures, interpretive signage, parking area, trails,etc. These improvements are consistent with public needs and recommendations provided by the
+For the Fall River Valley, the Tribe is proposing to install a day use area just off of McArthur Rd., and near the northern edge of Fall River waterfront; consisting of bathrooms, picnic table areas, interpretive signage, parking area, trails,etc. These improvements are consistent with public needs and recommendations provided by the Stewardship Council in LCP Volume II; all